 A Work Scope and Budget Template for the ARC Freight Cluster Plan program was developed for project sponsors.
 Similar to the template for ARC’s Comprehensive Transportation Plan (CTP) program, this template ensures that minimum planning standards are met and that there is consistency throughout the Freight Cluster Plan program.
 Project sponsors tailor the scope from this template to their individual needs, specifying their study area, schedule, and issues specific to their community.

 Completed Freight Cluster Plans

-The first round of Freight Cluster Plans was completed in late 2020 and early 2021.
-Each of these plans had multiple deliverables which as part of the analysis and planning process, which then resulted in project and policy recommendations.
+Each completed freight cluster plan has multiple deliverables as part of the analysis and planning process, which then results in project and policy recommendations.
 These plans, and their deliverables, include the following:

 Pre-Proposal Meeting – January 2018